roughk/CSCI-49XX/Project/Kevin_Roughan_Project_Rubric.md

 # BLOG POSTS

-# WEEK of 3/25/19
+# WEEK of 3/1/19
 	So far noone has had any luck installing the back-end or the front-end.
+The project has poor documentation for installation, any instructions in the readme seem to not produce the result it implies it would.
+The project lead assured it would work, but his instructions did not result for anyone following them.
+Without this done, testing if the app works at all is impossible.

-# WEEK of 3/1/19
+	Clear and concise documentation is a must.

 # WEEK of 4/8/19